-One of the first capacitive keyboards was introduced with the Synthi EMS.
-It remained relatively unknown because very few people could afford to buy one.
+One of the first capacitive keyboards was introduced with the EMS Synthi AKS.
 Don Buchla developed another type of capacitive keyboard, and in 1972 he introduced the Buchla Easel with such a keyboard.
 Buchla infused it with much of the knowledge he had about making controllers: it was solid; the keys did not move but were touch sensitive, and could produce accurate and reproducible pressure output, tactile feedback and voltage controlled portamento.
 The capacitive keyboard became the hallmark of the Easel.
 But again, very few people could afford to buy one.
 Now, many decades later, the Arturia MicroFreak reintroduces the capacitive keyboard.

 The MicroFreak has a touch capacitive keyboard of 25 keys.
 On closer inspection, you'll see hundreds of copper-colored little dots on the surface of the keyboard.
 These dots will register your touch as aftertouch or as velocity.
 Which of the two it will be is up you to decide.
-You can adjust this setting in Utility>Preset>Press mode.
+You can adjust this setting in the Utility > Preset > Press menu.